KPInc425/odin-tasks/README.md

 #Todo

--Refacter AddEditButtonsSelected_EL into smaller modules for each function -Refactor pressEnter event listener to reduce reduncancy and for cleaner code -Slice up start/duedate displayed string to be more readable and local
+-Add Labels (or colors) to radio buttons for priority -Refacter AddEditButtonsSelected_EL into smaller modules for each function -Refactor pressEnter event listener to reduce reduncancy and for cleaner code -Slice up start/duedate displayed string to be more readable and local